smartclean/smartclean.github.io/docs/integrations.md

    - This section is called: 'What events are available in the event bus'

 #### Difference between Matrix Event Push and Sensor Data Push:
-- For the user of these two services, both behave the same, i.e. both send data to a web service (HTTPS endpoint)
+1. For the user of these two services, both behave the same, i.e. both send data to a web service (HTTPS endpoint)
+2. Since sensor data can be quite voluminous as compared to Matrix events, sensor data push is activated separately from other events.
 ---

 ### 2. For getting information from our platform by making web requests.